-Recently one of our readers asked us to cover how to install WordPress on Amazon Web Services (AWS).
+Recently, one of our readers asked us to cover how to install WordPress on Amazon Web Services (AWS).

-Often reserved for larger projects, Amazon Web Services is a powerful cloud computing platform that allows anyone to harness the power of Amazon’s superior infrastructure on a pay as you go basis.
+Often reserved for larger projects, Amazon Web Services is a powerful cloud computing platform that allows anyone to harness the power of Amazon’s superior infrastructure on a pay-as-you-go basis.

 In this article, we will show you how to install WordPress on Amazon Web Services.

-We have split this article in two methods.
+We have split this article into two methods.
 The first method is a manual process that is very technical and complicated.
 The second method is an easier solution for beginners because it allows you to use AWS infrastructure by going through a preferred managed WordPress hosting solution.

 Method 1.
 Creating a Custom WordPress Install on AWS